-An inbound approach to sales and marketing focuses on creating relevant, high-quality content that pulls people to your company, attracting traffic that you can convert to leads and close to sales over time.
-So, it's perfect for the longer sales cycles associated with manufacturing.
-After all, long and complex sales cycles require strong and sophisticated relationships, based on trust and expertise.
+An inbound approach to sales and marketing focuses on creating relevant, high-quality content that pulls the right people to your company, attracting traffic that you can convert to leads and close to sales over time.
+It’s perfect for the longer sales cycles associated with manufacturing.
+Because long and complex sales cycles require strong and sophisticated relationships, based on trust and expertise.